Jonatan-Bradley/gh-actions-course/README.md

 Repository containing all examples and notes for the GitHub Actions course.
-This has been changed.
+This has been changed once again.

 ## Changes